Mammal: Behavior

-Communication and vocalization
+Communication and vocalisation

-Many mammals communicate by vocalizing.
+Many mammals communicate by vocalising.
 Vocal communication serves many purposes, including in mating rituals, as warning calls, to indicate food sources, and for social purposes.
 Males often call during mating rituals to ward off other males and to attract females, as in the roaring of lions and red deer.
 The songs of the humpback whale may be signals to females; they have different dialects in different regions of the ocean.
-Social vocalizations include the territorial calls of gibbons, and the use of frequency in greater spear-nosed bats to distinguish between groups.
+Social vocalisations include the territorial calls of gibbons, and the use of frequency in greater spear-nosed bats to distinguish between groups.
 The vervet monkey gives a distinct alarm call for each of at least four different predators, and the reactions of other monkeys vary according to the call.
 For example, if an alarm call signals a python, the monkeys climb into the trees, whereas the eagle alarm causes monkeys to seek a hiding place on the ground.
 Prairie dogs similarly have complex calls that signal the type, size, and speed of an approaching predator.
 Elephants communicate socially with a variety of sounds including snorting, screaming, trumpeting, roaring and rumbling.
 Some of the rumbling calls are infrasonic, below the hearing range of humans, and can be heard by other elephants up to 6 mi away at still times near sunrise and sunset.

 Mammals signal by a variety of means.
 Many give visual anti-predator signals, as when deer and gazelle stot, honestly indicating their fit condition and their ability to escape, or when white-tailed deer and other prey mammals flag with conspicuous tail markings when alarmed, informing the predator that it has been detected.
 Many mammals make use of scent-marking, sometimes possibly to help defend territory, but probably with a range of functions both within and between species.
-Microbats and toothed whales including oceanic dolphins vocalize both socially and in echolocation.
+Microbats and toothed whales including oceanic dolphins vocalise both socially and in echolocation.